AdamRaichu/vscode-zip-viewer/README.md

 ### Creating a Zip

 To create a zip file, run the command `Zip Viewer: Create a zip file from folder`.
 The extension will prompt you to select a folder to copy & compress.
 Then it will prompt you to pick a target folder, where the compressed folder will be stored.
 The zip file's name will be of the pattern `<folderToCompressName>.zip`.
 You may rename it if you wish.

+**Important**: Each file read when creating a zip file applies to your api rate limit, so it is not recommended to zip large folders using this extension.
+Consider downloading the folder and zipping locally on your device.

 ### Extract a Zip